 - Injection holes in concrete are considerably smaller than those used in traditional mudjacking

-- Lightweight material does not add burden to already settling soil
+- The lightweight material does not add a burden to already settling soil

 - Can increase the ability of the concrete slab to hold weight

 Is your sidewalk, driveway, or patio affected by uneven concrete?
-If so, contact the experts at Epp Concrete for a free estimate and learn more about PolyLift™ services!
+If so, contact the experts at Epp Foundation Repair for a free estimate and learn more about PolyLift™ services!